w3c/node-w3capi/README.md

 your W3C account page.

-If you wish to run the tests, you need to set an environment variable named `W3CAPIKEY` to that value, as well as an origin that matches the key, as in
+If you wish to run the tests, you need to set an environment variable named `W3CAPIKEY` to that value, as in

-    W3CAPIKEY=deadb33f W3CAPIORIGIN="http://foo.bar" mocha
+    W3CAPIKEY=deadb33f mocha

-The origin part is due to a bug with the W3C API key system that currently only works with CORS.
-Hopefully at some point that restriction will disappear.

 ## API